Published: September 13, 2022

 img.save("./totp_qr.png")

-'''Generates the Time-Based One-Time Password.
-Used for dev'''
+"""Generate the Time-Based One-Time Password.
+Used for development testing."""

 totp = pyotp.TOTP(secret_key)